nilesh-tawari/ChronQC/docs/run_chronqc.rst

 A sqlite database ``chronqc.stats.sqlite`` and ``chronqc.stats.cols.txt`` file are created in ``chronqc_db`` folder under the ``.`` (current) directory.

 Step 2: Create ChronQC plots::

+The types of created plots and their properties are specified in JSON file.
+Plots can be generated using the default ``chronqc.default.json`` file,

+    chronqc plot -db chronqc_db/chronqc.stats.sqlite -json chronqc_db/chronqc.default.json -panel SOMATIC -o .

+Interactive html report is created in ``chronqc_output`` under the ``.`` (current) directory.

+*Customizing the JSON*

+It is strongly adviced to create custom JSON file, based on the laboratories assay tracking strategy.
+A sample of custom JSON is included in the folder. `chronqc.stats.cols.txt` file contains column names present in the database, and can be used to create the config file.
+For details on creating the config file visit `documentation. <http://chronqc.readthedocs.io/en/latest/plots/plot_options.html>`__
     chronqc plot -db chronqc_db/chronqc.stats.sqlite -json sample.json -panel SOMATIC -o .

-The types of created plots and their properties are specified in "sample.json" file.
-For details on creating the config file visit `documentation. <http://chronqc.readthedocs.io/en/latest/plots/plot_options.html>`__
 Interactive html report is created in ``chronqc_output`` under the ``.`` (current) directory.